alejandronanez/alejandronanez/README.md

 Hi, I'm Alejandro.
 Worked most of my career as a frontend engineer, now diving into backend with Kotlin and Node.
-I like building practical solutions and solving people's problems.

 ## Contact
 - [Alejandro Nanez on LinkedIn](https://linkedin.com/li/alejandronanez)